 Let’s say that someone asks you to tell what’s going on with a major project.

 You can use the “Good news/bad news” shtick.
-You’d say, “Well, there is the good news and the bad news.”
+You’d say, “Well, there is the good news and there is bad news.”
 And then you can organize your thoughts around those two ideas.

 One of my clients told me that he uses the “Three Ons” shtick.
 In meetings, he organizes his thoughts around “Whether we’re ‘on budget’, ‘on schedule’ and ‘on scope.’”